-Uber and Lyft are planning to spend millions of dollars for stimulus checks in order to win back their former rideshare drivers and invite new ones.
-For example, Uber gives a very attractive offer of 1100 dollars for finishing only 115 trips in Austin, whereas Lyft offers 800 dollars to cover the cost of rented vehicles or for returning drivers.
+Uber and Lyft are offering massive bonuses for drivers to get back on the road.
+For example, Uber gives a very attractive offer of $1,100 dollars for finishing only 115 trips in Austin, whereas Lyft offers $800 dollars to cover the cost of rented vehicles or for returning drivers.
 They additionally give cash incentives for trips that last over nine minutes.
-Uber claims that drivers earn between 26 to 31 dollars per hour working in big cities like San Francisco, Miami, Chicago, etc.
+Uber claims that drivers earn between $26 to $31 dollars per hour working in big cities like San Francisco, Miami, Chicago, etc.

 Nevertheless, the obligations of wearing a mask and sitting in the back seat, and having a shield between people in a vehicle should remain until it is completely safe.
 If the riders do not comply with those rules, the driver can cancel the ride.

 Great Opportunity to Become a Rideshare Driver

 Uber and Lyft started incentivizing higher fares and bonuses for former drivers and new ones.
 While some former drivers are not yet motivated enough to get back to driving, new drivers can seize this opportunity.